chetnashah/webconcepts/ReactNotes.md

+### special props

+there are two special props (ref and key) which are used by React, and are thus not forwarded to the component.

 ### React Refs
 it can be inconvenient for highly reusable “leaf” components like FancyButton or MyTextInput.
 These components tend to be used throughout the application in a similar manner as a regular DOM button and input, and accessing their DOM nodes may be unavoidable for managing focus, selection, or animations